tzq1999/SEAL/README.md

 # General Description
 - This is a PyTorch implementation of the paper "SEAL: Simultaneous Label Hierarchy Exploration And Learning".
 We provide the code for CIFAR10, CIFAR100 and STL-10.
-Other settings are coming soon.

 ## Experiments on CIFAR10 Dataset